Bozic-Group/.github/profile/README.md

-Welcome to Bozic Group - the mathematical cancer modeling group lead by Prof. Ivana Bozic at University of Washington, department of applied mathematics!
+Welcome to Bozic Group - the mathematical cancer modeling group lead by Prof. Ivana Bozic at the University of Washington, Department of Applied Mathematics!

 UW AMATH Department [website](https://amath.washington.edu/)